The Homology of Connective Morava $E$-theory with coefficients in $\mathbb{F}_p$: Introduction

 \end{cor}

+This corollary does not follow directly from the above theorem, but from the techniques employed in the computation.
+As $BP\<2\>$ is known to be a commutative $S$-algebra we can proceed directly to the spectral sequence based on $BP\<2\>$ and avoid $BP$ entirely.
+The algebraic computation of the $\Page{2}$-page, as well as the relevant Massey products, follow the same lines as the general computation in \Cref{sec: E_2 page}.
+There are no possible extensions when $n=2$ for degree reasons.
+The homology of $e_2$ is then recovered by tensoring with the homology of $BP\<2\>$.

-The product structure that we end up with is an interesting and unfamiliar one to us.
+The product structure that we end up with is an interesting one.
 In characteristic $p$, divided power algebras frequently arise, and the structure we have here is similar.
-There is a particular element $u$, which is a unit in $E_n$ but not in $e_n$.
-Many of the products that we have can be understood as divided products with respect to $u$.
-We can also identify the $f_I$'s as Toda brackets.
-We hope to understand this multiplicative structure better in future work.
+The element $u$, which is a unit in $\moravaE_n$ but not in $e_n$, persists to give a class in $\HH_*(e_n;\F_p)$.
+Many of the products that we have can be thought of as divided products with respect to $u$.